spencertipping/ni/doc/ni_by_example_3.md

 ##`ni` Philosophy and Style

-If you've made it this far in the tutorial, you now have enough tools to be extremely productive in `ni`, and if you're ready to get off the crazy ride of this tutorial and get to work, here's a great point to stop.
+If you've made it this far in the tutorial, you now have enough tools to be extremely productive in `ni`.
+If you're ready to get off the crazy ride of this tutorial and get to work, here's a great point to stop.
 Before you go, though, it will help to take a few minutes to think through `ni`'s philosophy and style, and how those two intersect.

-####Conciseness matters; readability to the uninitiated does not.
-`ni` spells should be beautiful
+####`ni` optimizes at-will programmer productivity
+Many data science projects start with a request that you have never seen before; in this case, it's often easier to start from very little and be able to build rapidly, than it is to have a huge personal library of Python scripts and Jupyter notebooks that you can bend to fit the task at hand.

+`ni` is great at generating throwaway code, and this code can be made production-ready through `ni` scripting, discussed in the next chapter.

+####Mastery counts

+Just because you can read a Python script and understand what it does at a basic level does not mean you can code in Python, and Python can trick very intelligent people into thinking they know what they're doing even when they don't.
+The opposite is true of `ni`.
+It will be inherently obvious when you don't know something in `ni`, because if you don't know something, it'll be likely that the part of the spell you're reading won't make sense.

+This is a gruff approach to programming, but it's not unfriendly. `ni` doesn't allow you to just get by--your only option is mastering `ni` one piece at a time.

 ####Outsource hard jobs to more appropriate tools.

-The most obvious
+`ni` is a domain-specific language; its domain is processing single lines and chunks of data that fit in memory

+* Because of this philosophy, `ni` is fantastic for data munging and cleaning.
+* Because of this philosophy, large-scale sorting is not a `ni`ic operation, while gzip compression is.
+* Because of this philosophy, `ni` relies heavily on Hadoop for big data processing.
+Without Hadoop, most sufficiently complicated operations become infeasible from a runtime perspective once the amount of data exceeds a couple of gigabytes uncompressed.

-Some jobs that are difficult for `ni`:
+Some jobs that are difficult for `ni`, and some ways to resolve them:

 * Sorting
+  * Challenge: Requires buffering of entire stream (possibly to disk, which is slow)
+  * Solution: Hadoop Streaming will do much of the heavy lifting for you in any sort, and will distribute the computation so it's easy.
 * Matrix Multiplication
+  * Challenge: Difficult to implement in a streaming context
+  * Solution: Numpy operations
 * SQL Joins

-Here's how `ni` solves those:
-* Hadoop Streaming
+  * Challenge: SQL joins can take more than one line
-* Numpy Operations
+  * Solution:
+    * Small Data: There are several options here.
+You can use `N'...'` and do the join in numpy, you can use `N'...'` with `import pandas as pd` to do the join in pandas, or you can pipe data in and out of `join -t $'\t'`
-* HDFS Joins
+    * Large Data: HDFS Joins

-####`ni` is a domain-specific language; its domain is processing single lines and chunks of data that fit in memory

-* Because of this philosophy, `ni` is fantastic for data munging and cleaning.
-* Because of this philosophy, large-scale sorting is not a `ni`ic operation, while gzip compression is.
-* Because of this philosophy, `ni` relies heavily on Hadoop for big data processing.
-Without Hadoop, most sufficiently complicated operations become infeasible from a runtime perspective once the amount of data exceeds a couple of gigabytes, uncompressed.
+* Iterating a `ni` process over directories where the directory provides contextual information about its contents.
+  * Challenge: This is something `ni` can probably do, but I'm not sure how to do it offhand.
+  * Solution: Write out the `ni` spell for the critical part, embed the spell in a script written in Ruby/Python, and call it using `bash -c`.